WebAhead/master-reference/cooperative-structures/intro-to-cooperation.md

 As explained in [history.md](https://github.com/foundersandcoders/international/blob/master/history.md), at the end of 2014, FAC3 successfully organised a fundraising campaign that enabled Founders & Coders London to move into its current space in Bethnal Green.
 At the same time, the group decided to incorporate Founders & Coders as a community interest company with directors and a voting membership.
 Alongside Dan and Ines' leadership as directors, a member-led structure began to take shape, with programme participants and graduates invited to weigh in on most organisational decisions.

 In early 2015, FAC3 graduate Will Fischer applied for and won a young cooperator's prize on behalf of Founders & Coders.
-This prize not only paid rent for a month, but also embedded Founders & Coders in a network of cooperative businesses, providing programme participants graduates with opportunities to attend various gatherings where Founders & Coders members deepened their understanding of cooperative principles.
+This prize not only paid rent for a month, but also embedded Founders and Coders in a network of cooperative businesses, providing programme participants graduates with opportunities to attend various gatherings where Founders & Coders members deepened their understanding of cooperative principles.

-When Founders & Coders London incorporated as a CIC, there was an attempt to become a cooperative digital agency that would employ programme graduates and generate income to support the educational programme, but for various reasons, this attempt was not a great success.
+When Founders and Coders London incorporated as a CIC, there was an attempt to become a cooperative digital agency that would employ programme graduates and generate income to support the educational programme, but for various reasons, this attempt was not a great success.

 The educational programme, however, continued to operate in a cooperative spirit, with programme participants and graduates taking responsibility for most major decisions.
 Until early 2017, though, the organisation had not defined the terms of membership, nor specified exactly what it meant to take part in cooperative decision-making.